estnltk/estnltk/tutorials/nlp_pipeline/README.md

 NLP pipeline
 ============

-For brief introduction for users read tutorials with prefix A.
+For a brief introduction to linguistic analysis, read tutorials with prefix A.

-Find details for developers in tutorials with prefix B.
+Find details about specific taggers in tutorials with prefix B.